How to get to Maguk Gorge or Barramundi Gorge in Kakadu National

 take the time to obtain the correct information and permits.
 Choices

-vehicles.
-Also the Apollo and Cheapa's Hilux Adventurer 4WD
+Also the Apollo Hilux Adventure camper 4WD

 vehicles for hire at Australia 4 Wheel Drive Rentals.